Pikkuninja/Birdwatcher/README.md

   - Especially with Flows coming soon Coroutines can be used to replace RxJava, and they even have multiplatform support (though multithreading isn't supported on non-JVM targets yet)
 - Dependency injection with Dagger
   - Dagger graph includes e.g. UseCases & their dependencies, ViewModelProviders
-  - Dagger.Android extension wasn't used, my current project at work uses it and I wanted to return to the roots for a change.

 # Things that could be improved
 - UI tests